-If you are looking for something simple and fun to begin, try Adriene’s Youtube channel: Yoga with Adriene.
+If you are looking for something simple and fun to begin with, try Adriene’s Youtube channel: Yoga with Adriene.

 She has a “Yoga” for every mood.
 She also has playlists sorted according to length, neck tension, and living gratefully.
-The channel creates a new one every month.
+The channel creates a new playlist every month.

-But if you just want a quick workout, I recommend apps by Leap Fitness Group.
+But if a quick workout is what you are looking for, I recommend apps by Leap Fitness Group.
 They have 10-minute high-intensity workouts which can make it easier to form an exercise routine.
 The app also allows you to tailor workouts according to your preference.

 3. Practice Mindfulness